Berkeley 26

 Overview

-Berkeley 26 is a poorly populated, loose object of low C3 quality.
-Its parallax locates it at a large* distance, above the mid-plane, affected by moderate extinction.
-It is catalogued as a massive, near-solar metallicity, intermediate-age cluster, but with a large variance across recent sources for the age parameter (see Parameters).
-It is moderately studied in the literature.
+Berkeley 26 is a poorly populated, very loose object of low C3 quality.
+Its parallax locates it at a large distance, above the mid-plane, affected by moderate extinction.
+It is catalogued as a massive, metal-poor, old cluster, but with a large variance across recent sources for the age and mass parameters (see Parameters).
+It is poorly studied in the literature.

 Data